Efficiency in Pure-Exchange Economies with Risk-Averse Monetary Utilities: Comonotone Allocations

 \begin{definition} An allocation $\left\{Y^*_i\right\}_{i=1}^{n}\in\mathcal{A}_C$ is \emph{Comonotone Pareto Optimal} (CPO) if it is IR and there does not exist any other IR allocation $\left\{Y_i\right\}_{i=1}^{n}\in\mathcal{A}_C$ such that

 with at least one strict inequality. \end{definition}

 That is, CPO allocations are those that are not dominated by any other \emph{comonotone} allocation, and are therefore Pareto optimal in the (restricted) comonotone market.
-However, we will show that given S.S.D.\ consistency, CPO allocations are also Pareto optimal in the original market.
+However, we will show that given SSD consistency, CPO allocations are also Pareto optimal in the original market.
 Hence, there is no ambiguity in referring to these allocations as ``comonotone Pareto optimal''.

 Let $\mathcal{CPO}$ denote the set of all CPO allocations.
 Analogous to the result of Proposition \ref{prop:weighted_infconv}, we can obtain the following characterization for the set $\mathcal{CPO}$.
 For a given $\lambda\in\Lambda$, let $\mathcal{CS}_\lambda$ be the set of all maximizers of the following sum-maximization problem: